VernonGrant/gnu-c-language-manual/markdown/Type-Designators.md

 Some C constructs require a way to designate a specific data type independent of any particular variable or expression which has that type.
 The way to do this is with a *type designator*.
-The constucts that need one include casts (see [Explicit Type Conversion](Explicit-Type-Conversion.md)) and `sizeof` (see [Type Size](Type-Size.md)).
+The constructs that need one include casts (see [Explicit Type Conversion](Explicit-Type-Conversion.md)) and `sizeof` (see [Type Size](Type-Size.md)).